Kotlin/kotlinx.serialization/docs/runtime_usage.md

 * unquoted - means that all field names and other objects (where it's possible) would not be wrapped in quotes.
 Useful for debugging.
 * indented - classic pretty-printed multiline JSON.
 * indent - size of indent, applicable if parameter above is true.
-* encodeDefaults - set this to false to omit writing @Optional properties if they are equal to theirs default values.
+* encodeDefaults - set this to false to omit writing optional properties if they are equal to theirs default values.

 You can also use one of predefined instances, like `Json.plain`, `Json.indented`, `Json.nonstrict` or `Json.unquoted`.
 API is duplicated in companion object, so `Json.parse(...)` equals to `Json.plain.parse(...)`